 Root cause analysis - Why did the surface causes occur?
 At this level, you're analyzing the weaknesses in the safety management system that contributed to the accident.
 These weaknesses are inadequate/missing safety components such as policies, programs, plans, processes, procedures, or practices.
 Examples of root causes include:

 Controlling hazards and behaviors are the two basic strategies for protecting workers.
 Controlling hazards are more effective than controlling behaviors, and for good reason.
 If you can eliminate the hazard, you don't have to worry about exposure due to human behavior.
 Traditionally, a "Hierarchy of Controls" has been used as a template for implementing feasible and effective controls.

 As you can see, the preferred control strategies first try to control hazards through elimination, substitution, or engineering.
-If the hazards can't be eliminated, replaced, or engineered, the hierarchy next attempts to control exposure to hazards through administrative methods and personal protective equipment.
+If the hazards can't be eliminated, replaced, or engineered, the hierarchy next attempts to control exposure to hazards through warnings, administrative methods and personal protective equipment.
 It's important to understand that:

 The "big idea" behind this hierarchy is that the control methods at the top of the list are potentially more effective and protective than those at the bottom.
 Following the hierarchy of controls leads to the implementation of inherently safer workplace environments, where the risk of illness or injury has been substantially reduced.